2016 College Football Playoff National Championship: First half

 Having won the coin toss to start the game, Clemson elected to defer to the second half.
-Characteristic of Alabama, the offensive opening drive was slow and cautious but notable for utilizing Derrick Henry four times, a change from the semifinal game against Michigan.
+Characteristic of Alabama, the offensive opening drive was slow and cautious but notable for utilizing Derrick Henry four times, a change from the semifinal game against Michigan State.
 Alabama and Clemson would trade punting drives before, on the next Alabama possession, Derrick Henry was utilized three times.
 On the third run, Derrick found an opening for a 50-yard touchdown run (7-0).
 However, on the next two Clemson possessions Deshaun Watson used his speed, agility, and elusiveness to sustain drives with a mixture of QB runs and fade routes against Alabama's top-ranked defense.
 Both drives ended in TD throws to Hunter Renfrow (7-14), the latter of which ended the first quarter.

 On Alabama's next possession to start the second quarter, despite a promising start in a 29-yard pass to Richard Mullaney, Alabama's offensive line conceded a sack by Kevin Dodd and a tackle for loss on Derrick Henry.
 Characteristic of Alabama, facing third and long offensive coordinator Lane Kiffin opted for extra field position on a punt with a short throw to Ridley rather than attempting a first down pass.
 On the ensuing Clemson drive Deshaun Watson was intercepted by Eddie Jackson at the Clemson 42 yard line.
 The resulting Alabama possession culminated in a 1-yard TD run by Derrick Henry (14-14).
 After this flurry, both Clemson and Alabama played more cautiously as each of the three following possessions by both teams went no further than 40 yards.
 Clemson's last possession of the half resulted in a blocked field goal.